Climate Action Plan - Measure E-2.1

 - 2025 Target: Establish a renewable energy program

 - 2030 Target: Achieve 90% renewable electricity for the unincorporated county

 Where are we going?

 This measure establishes a County Renewable Energy Program to achieve 90% renewable electricity for the unincorporated county by 2030, exceeding state requirements for the California Renewables Portfolio Standard.
 A community choice energy (CCE) feasibility report, finalized in September 2019, found that the County can achieve its renewable energy target at a 2% electricity bill savings for the average residential customer while providing local economic and environmental benefits.
-On April 6, 2021, the County's Board of Supervisors adopted updated Guiding Principles for the County's Community Choice Energy Program and as a result is currently in discussions to potentially participate in a local existing Community Choice Energy Joint Powers Authority to bring renewable energy to the grid.
+In April 2021, the County's Board of Supervisors adopted updated Guiding Principles for the County's Community Choice Energy Program.
+As a result, in August 2021 the County joined a local existing Community Choice Energy Joint Powers Authority to bring renewable energy to the grid in Spring 2023.
 Community Choice Energy that allows cities and counties to purchase clean energy to meet the needs of local residents and businesses by aggregating the buying power of individual customers within a defined area to secure alternative energy supplies.

 How is this measured?

 The County expects to achieve a reduction of 255,991 metric tons of greenhouse gas emissions by 2030 through the increased use of electricity generated from renewable energy in the unincorporated area.
 Emissions reductions are calculated based on the difference between the amount of renewable energy required by the state (50% by 2030) and the amount of renewable energy supplied by the County’s renewable energy program (90% by 2030).